awoodbeck/faang-stonks/README.md

 ## Motivation

-I want to answer the question, how would I structure a service to meet a set of requirements with no mention of scale?

-The scale ambiguity adds an interesting aspect to this problem.
-Should the service be able to run on a $5/mo.
-VPS?
-Should it run at Google scale?
-Maybe somewhere in between?
-The code could vary widely depending on the scale.

-This project is my attempt to find a happy medium between scalable, agile (the code), readable (i.e., not clever to the point of illegible code), secure, and above all, simple.
+This project is my attempt to find a happy medium between scalable, simple, flexible, simple, readable (i.e., not clever to the point of illegible code), secure, and simple.
+Simple's the hard part.

 ## Discussion